 Can You Gift Physical Bitcoin?

-The problem with these and the likely reason they don't seem to be very available anymore is a straightforward one; you don't know if that key is truly still private.
+The problem with a wallet like these and the likely reason they don't seem to be very available anymore is a straightforward one; you don't know if that key is truly still private.
 Perhaps someone somewhere has been collecting them all at some point during production only to one day use them, it's always hard to say, and when you can't verify it yourself, you probably shouldn't trust it.
 While these can be a simple way to gift bitcoin, they do have their caveats.

 The Best Bitcoin Gift Giving Experience